turbulenz/gargantia_editor/README.md

 ## Running a web server

-To actually see the code running you will need two things, a web server and a modern WebGL enabled web browser such as IE11, Chrome, Firefox or Safari.
+To actually see the code running you will need two things, a web server and a modern web browser that supports WebGL, such as Internet Explorer 11, Chrome or Firefox.
 If you have a simple web server already installed then you just need to point it at the root directory, there is an index.html file that will load and run the project.
-If not then you can try either of these simple options
+If not then you can try either of these simple options:

 ### Python: SimpleHTTPServer